angela1C/Data-Representation-Project-2020/README.md

 ---

 ## Python Anywhere

-While I did manage to briefly get the application hosted on Python Anywhere, it is not currently working properly.
-I initially used the free tier but quickly ended up in the tarpit.
-I upgraded the account to access the premium services and this allowed me to get the application running and get some of the database tables populated by calling the <data.gov.ie> apis.
-However after trying out some of the functions on the web pages, the application stopped working as I had exceeded the max user connections in the connection pool.
-(I do intend to return to this to get it working, at least to get my money's worth but also it would be nice to be able to do it!
-Hopefully in the next few days.)
-If I do get it working it will be available at [angela1C.pythonanywhere.com](http://angela1c.pythonanywhere.com).
+The application was briefly hosted on Python Anywhere using the premium services.
+I initially used the free tier but upgraded the account to access the premium services as the number of datasets alone listed on the Irish open data portal exceeds 10,000.
+This allowed me to get the application running and get all the database tables populated by calling the <https://data.gov.ie> APIs.

 Because connection pooling has been set up to work with PythonAnywhere, when running the application locally, it is possible that you may need to restart the server if the connection pool gets exhausted.
 This can be restarted using `flask run`.

 ---

-### About the Open Data portal at <https://data.gov.ie>:
+## About the Irish Open Data portal at <https://data.gov.ie>:
 Ireland's open data portal aims at promoting innovation and transparency through the publication of Irish Public Sector data in open, free and reusable formats.

 Open data is information that is collected, produced or paid for by government bodies and made freely available for reuse.
 Almost all data that is not privacy sensitive can be published as open data with an open licence.
 The digital economy revolves around data.
 It can be used to help public administration work more efficiently and to improve the quality of their services.
 It also can be used by businesses to enhance their business models or to open new opportunities.
 Open data also provides information to citizens on matters that concern them such as local government, public services, public transport scheduling etc.